kaitbobait/web_project_4/README.md

 ## Fix
-**After deleting 2 cards in a row - 403 forbidden error** **when updating avatar, on refresh, image reverts back to previous image**
+**After deleting 2 cards in a row - 403 forbidden error** **(DONE)when updating avatar, on refresh, image reverts back to previous image**
 * However, the data link is the correct link...
+* Fixed by asking server to set the avatar onload with GetUserInfo